code-syntax-addon/code-syntax/slides/README.md

 And a `code` span.
 ~~~

-Code segments mast be in their own text boxes.
+Code segments must be in their own text boxes.

 ## Examples
 Before | After